-The ROA is run by a staff of seven, headed up by the Chief Executive, Charlie Liverton.
+The ROA is run by a staff of eight, headed up by the Chief Executive, Charlie Liverton.
 The organisation is based on the first floor of the British Horseracing Authority offices in High Holborn.

 ROA, 1st Floor, 75 High Holborn, London, WC1V 6LS